NSLab-CUK/NSLab-CUK.github.io/_pages/4-archive.md

 ##### Feb 25th, 2025 -- Mar 4th, 2025
 {:.no_toc}

-* We have participated in [AAAI 2025](https://aaai.org/aaai-conference/), Philadelphia, Pennsylvania, USA.
+* We participated in [AAAI 2025](https://aaai.org/aaai-conference/), Philadelphia, Pennsylvania, USA.
 Our team's steady stream of research on graph learning has been published as one paper.
   * Van Thuy Hoang, O-Joun Lee: Pre-training Graph Neural Networks on Molecules by using Subgraph-conditioned Graph Information Bottleneck.
 The 39th AAAI Conference on Artificial Intelligence (AAAI 2025), Philadelphia, PA, USA; 02/2025.

 <p align="center"><img width="700" src="/images/250228_01.jpg"></p>